cardano-foundation/CIPs/CIP-0122/README.md

-regard, this CIP is a direct continuation of CIP-121; CIP-121 dealt with conversions between `BuiltinByteString` and `BuiltinInteger`, while this CIP handles bit indexing more generally, as well as 'parallel' logical operations that operate on all the bits of a `BuiltinByteString` in bulk.
+regard, this CIP is a direct continuation of CIP-121; CIP-121 dealt with conversions between `BuiltinByteString` and `BuiltinInteger`, while this CIP handles bit indexing more generally, as well as 'parallel' logical operations that operate on all the bytes of a `BuiltinByteString` in bulk.

 We describe how our work in this CIP relates to (and in some cases, supercedes) CIP-58, as well as how it follows on from CIP-121, in more detail below.